alerozene/audioFilter/README.md

 ## Program description

-This piece of software allows you to read a .wav file and perform IIR filtering on it.
+Read a .wav file and perform IIR filtering on it.
 You may load a noisy signal or choose to add virtual noise to your file.
 The interface was developed using Qtcreator and qcustomplot for graph display.

 ![sample_1](images/sample1.JPG)